How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 Retirement savings isn’t one of them.

 I should know.
-I’ve been freelance for half a decade now and while I certainly don’t miss the soul-crushing fluorescent lighting or the draining commute of my desk job, I sure as hell do miss that company retirement account.
+I’ve been working freelance for half a decade now, and while I certainly don’t miss the soul-crushing fluorescent lighting or the draining commute of my desk job, I sure as hell do miss that company pension.

 It’s hard to be a financially responsible adult without a benefits department.

-That's why we're here.
-To help design a plan a freelancer can actually stick to, we enlisted the help of some experts: Jonathan Medows, founder of CPA for Freelancers; Paul Golden, a financial expert at Smart About Money; and Hersh Shefrin, a behavioural finance guru and professor at Santa Clara University’s Leavey School of Business.
-Here’s their roadmap (with a little editorializing from yours truly).
+That’s why we’re here.
+To help design a plan that a freelancer can actually stick to, we enlisted the help of some experts: Jonathan Medows, founder of CPA for Freelancers; Paul Golden, a financial expert at Smart About Money; and Hersh Shefrin, a behavioural finance guru and professor at Santa Clara University’s Leavey School of Business.
+Here’s their road map (with a little editorialising from yours truly).

 The only good reason to go freelance without enough cash to cover at least three months of living expenses is because by “going freelance” you mean you “got laid off.”
 Experts recommend six months as the gold standard, but you absolutely need three.
-Remember: regular paycheques may be a thing of the past.
-And even if you know you have a payment coming, that doesn’t mean you know exactly when a payment is coming.
+Remember: Regular pay cheques may be a thing of the past.
+And even if you know you have a payment coming, that doesn’t mean you know exactly when that payment is coming.

 Keep this reserve relatively liquid — and don’t keep it in even relatively risky investments.
 A savings account will do the trick.